rocky-linux/documentation/docs/books/nvchad/custom/lsp.md

 A very important component is the `lua-language-server`, which completely changes the experience of writing Lua code, and consequently also the editing of NvChad configuration files that are written in this language.
 This is also the default LSP for *lua*

-The executable is provided by the [SumnekoLua](https://github.com/sumneko/lua-language-server).
+The executable is provided by the [SumnekoLua](https://github.com/sumneko/lua-language-server) plugin.

 ![Lua Language Server](../images/lua-language-server.png)